-Modern culture has fostered a sensationalized perception of organized crime that is actually quite different than the legal definition.
-Organized crime is defined under section 467.1 (1) of the Criminal Code of Canada (the Criminal Code) as a group that consists of three or more individuals in or outside Canada who has as one of its main activities or purposes of committing or facilitating a serious offence likely to result in financial benefit.
-As such, many illicit activities can be deemed to be organized crime as long as there are a minimum of three individuals involved in an effort to obtain money illegally.
-Identity theft, fraud, human trafficking, sex crimes, selling illegal narcotics, and counterfeit can all be considered instances of organized crime.
+Organized crime is defined in the Criminal Code of Canada as a group of three or more individuals in or outside Canada whose main purpose is to commit or facilitate a serious offence that is likely to result in financial benefit.
+As such, many illicit activities may be deemed organized crime as long as there is a minimum of three individuals involved.
+Examples include identity theft, fraud, human trafficking, sex crimes, and selling illegal narcotics.

 Defining Organized Crime under the Criminal Code

 There are three specific offences under the Criminal Code that regulate criminal organizations, which your criminal lawyer will be able to identify for you: